Your guide to garden nest boxes

 Use galvenised nails or brass screws to fasten everything together.

-A woodpecker box should be filled with a block of cost of cialis balsa wood, rotting log or wood chips – woodpeckers like to excavate their own nesting cavities.
+A woodpecker box should be filled with a block of balsa wood, rotting log or wood chips – woodpeckers like to excavate their own nesting cavities.

 Do not nail down the lid, since you will need to clean out the box in the autumn.
 Attach the lid with a brass or a plastic hinge that will not rust, or hinge it with a strip of leather or rubber (an old piece of bicycle inner tube would do).
 Fasten it down with a good catch.